decentraland/documentation/content/creator/sdk7/interactivity/input-modifiers.md

 Keep the following considerations in mind:

-- Frozen players are still affected by external forces, like gravity or moving platforms.
+- While the player's interactions are disabled, their avatar is still affected by external forces, like gravity or moving platforms.
 - The `InputModifier` component can only be used with the `engine.PlayerEntity` entity.
 It can only affect the current player, it can't affect other players.
 - This component only affects the player while the avatar is within your scene's bounds.
 Their locomotion stops being restricted as soon as they're out.
-- While the player is frozen, the player can't perform emotes freely, but the scene can trigger animations on the avatar.
+- While the player's interactions are disabled, the player can't perform emotes freely, but the scene can trigger animations on the avatar.
 - Player inputs don't affect the avatar, but the [global input events]({{< ref "/content/creator/sdk7/interactivity/button-events/system-based-events.md#global-input-events" >}}) can still be listened by the scene.
 You could use these to control a vehicle, or use a [Virtual Camera]({{< ref "/content/creator/sdk7/3d-essentials/camera.md" >}}) to follow another entity as it moves, treating it as an alternative avatar.

 ## Restricting locomotion